 ‘All I Wanted’ became the bands most successful single reaching number 69 in the UK charts and becoming a college radio hit right across the US.
 The band followed up with the single ‘Don’t Fear Me Now’ and toured Europe and the UK that summer which included playing with Fleetwood Mac at the Nürburgring.
 Their only Irish date that year was a secret gig at the legendary Baggot Inn in Dublin to launch the album.
 In November the band embarked on their first full-blown tour of the US playing 28 dates in 31 days starting in Dallas and finishing in Atlanta.

 During this time the band parted company with manager Mark Clinton.
 In June the rest of the band arrived, recorded the album and went home again in July.
 Finally in late August 1989 Leslie, Paul and Martin arrived home with the completed mixes, which had been very warmly received by Virgin LA, to find that the band was splitting up.
 Then followed ten months of litigation over the name.
 Between September 1989 and June 1990, after being so close to breaking big in the US, In Tua Nua died a slow quiet death.
-There were no big announcements and no press articles, they just slowly vanished.
+There were no big announcements and no press articles, one of Ireland’s biggest bands of the 80s just slowly vanished.

 On Easter Sunday, 11th April 2004, this new line up took the stage to a full house in The Baily Court Hotel Ballroom, Howth.
 While Paul and Leslie had done a few gigs together over the years, it was 17 years since Jack and Paul had played together as a rhythm section.
 As Jack said of his playing partnership with Paul ‘it was like putting on a comfortable old pair of slippers’.